Variety of Jobs for Physics Graduates

-Even with a challenging economy, our Physics Department graduates have been finding interesting technical jobs or have gone on for further graduate study in physics, astronomy, geophysics, mechanical engineering, electrical engineering, or biomedical fields.
-We have graduates flying converted spy planes for NASA, working as engineers and physicists in private companies, government labs, or universities, and programming computers or managing computer networks.
-In recent years, we have sent SU physics major graduates to PhD programs in physics, mechanical engineering, planetary sciences, electrical engineering, aerospace egineering, and mathematics at Stanford, UC-San Diego, Arizona, Ohio State, UC-Santa Barbara, Michigan, Oregon, Vanderbilt, Penn State, Wisconsin, Texas A&M, and Purdue.
+Our Physics Department graduates have been finding interesting technical jobs or have gone on for further graduate study in physics, astronomy, geophysics, mechanical engineering, electrical engineering, and biomedical fields.
+We have graduates flying converted spy planes for NASA, working as engineers and physicists for private corporations, government labs, and universities, and programming computers or managing computer networks.
+In recent years, we have sent SU physics major graduates to PhD programs in physics, mechanical engineering, planetary sciences, electrical engineering, aerospace engineering, and mathematics at Stanford, UC-San Diego, Arizona, Ohio State, UC-Santa Barbara, Michigan, Oregon, Vanderbilt, Penn State, Wisconsin, Texas A&M, and Purdue.

 Physics is the foundation science upon which all other natural sciences and most types of engineering are built.
 This makes physics the most diverse and applicable technical major you can have.
 These are just a few of the things physicists study, using experiments, observations, theory, and computer simulations: optical systems, subatomic particles, exploding stars, high-powered lasers, biological cells, magnetic materials, nuclear fusion power, protein folding, planets, tsunamis, materials for computing, teleporting photons, earthquakes, black holes, and endless more topics.

 In other words, physicists work to deeply understand the smallest things, the biggest things, the oldest things, the newest things, and everything in between.
 Physicists either invented, or made possible, such major inventions as electric power; electric motors; radio, TV, and cellular phone communication; superconductors, transistors, microprocessors, lasers, and spacecraft.